-- When the Forest Preparedness Level is at 3 or higher - Any one of the Input Variables used in determining the Forest Preparedness Level is well above what would normally be expected
+- When the Forest Preparedness Level is at 3 or higher - Any one of the Input Variables used in determining the Forest Preparedness Level is well above what would normally be expected.

 Additional resources are phased in as fire danger increases.
-Typically use of severity funding includes:
+Typically, use of severity funding includes:

-- extend hours and/or days of initial attack resources and lookouts, such as 9 hour days 6 days a week, - extend hours and/or days of duty officers and fire management oversight, - increase initial attack resources by contractors or out of region resources, such as engines, incident commanders, handcrews (if needed for initial attack), - increase initial attack aircraft such as Single Engine Air Tanker (SEAT), additional rappel platform, detection plan, air attack, or helicopter. - Increase fire management overhead such as ICT3, line overhead, and single resource bosses.
+- extend hours and/or days of initial attack resources and lookouts. - extend hours and/or days of duty officers and fire management oversight, - increase initial attack resources by contractors or out of area resources, such as engines, incident commanders, hand crews (if needed for initial attack), - increase initial attack aircraft such as Single Engine Air Tanker (SEAT), additional rappel platform, detection plan, air attack, or helicopter. - Increase fire management overhead such as ICT3, line overhead, and single resource bosses.

 Severity funding availability and guidance for use are provided annually by the regional office.

 Wallowa Whitman National Forest Resources